-But drops of grief can ne'er repay

-The debt of love I owe;

-Here, Lord, I give myself away,

-'Tis all that I can do.
+But drops of grief can ne'er repay The debt of love I owe; Here, Lord, I give myself away, 'Tis all that I can do.7

-We have heard the Word of God this morning.
-As amazing as it sounds to our ears, it is true.
-It was in the plan of God that His Son die as a substitute.
+Can you say that?
+Is Isaac Watts' testimony your testimony?
+You say, "I'm still not sure.
+Make it simpler for me."
+Alright, here is the bottom line.
+We have learned from God's Word this morning that in the plan of God His Son died as a substitute.
 In His death, He took our pain.
 He took our punishment.
 He took our place.

-Then three days later He conquered death.
-The empty tomb is proof that God accepted Jesus' work as a substitute.
-The question is, Have you?
+And then three days later He conquered death, and now the empty tomb is proof that God accepted Jesus' work as a substitute.

-It's time to make it personal...

-Response: Here are the options...

-Here's the first.
+That being the case, you now have three options...

 1. You can pay for your own sins.
-A holy God can't wink at sin.
-Sin must be paid for.
+A holy God will not tolerate sin.
+Justice demands that sin be punished.
+Every sin must be paid for.
 "The wages of sin is death (Rom 3:23)."
-The penalty for your sins is death, eternal separation from God.
+The penalty for your sins and mine is death, eternal death.

-So here's one option.
-You can pay for your own sins.
+So here's the first option.
+You can pay that penalty yourself.
+You can pay for your own sins by spending eternity cut off from God in a place where the fire never dies.
 Or...

 2. You can accept the One who died as a substitute.
 Jesus' death on the cross is a historical fact.
 And God's assessment of His death could be no clearer-we've seen it this morning in Isaiah 53.
 But to benefit from Jesus' death, something must occur.
-We must accept Him.
+The sinner must accept Him.

 "The life of Christianity consists of possessive pronouns," said Martin Luther.
 "It is one thing to say, 'Christ is a Savior.'
 It is quite another thing to say, 'He is my Savior and my Lord.'
-The devil can say the first; the true Christian alone can say the second.
+The devil can say the first; the true Christian alone can say the second.8

-Have you accepted the One who died as a substitute?
+Can you say it?
+Have you by grace accepted the One God sent to die as a substitute?
 Is He your Savior and Lord?
-My friend, these are the options, the only options.
-You can pay for your own sins, or you can accept the One who died as a substitute, Jesus Christ.
+My friend, these are the options, indeed, the only options.
+You can pay for your own sins, and do so forever and ever and ever, or you can accept the One who one day nearly two thousand years ago died as a substitute.
+Which will it be?
+What will you do with Jesus Christ?
+One more thing must be said...